-D-1-a-iv We have extensive experience in relating annotation to variation & based on this experience have developed the prototype FunSeq pipeline for Somatic Variants
+D-1-a-iv We have extensive experience in relating annotation to variation & based on this experience have developed the prototype FunSeq pipeline for somatic variants

 We have extensively analyzed patterns of variation in non-coding regions along with their coding targets [45, 46, 77].
 We used metrics, such as diversity and fraction of rare variants, to characterize selection on various classes and subclasses of functional annotations [77].
-In addition, we have also defined variants that are disruptive to a TF-binding motif in a regulatory region [4].
+In addition, we have also defined variants that are disruptive to TF-binding motifs in regulatory regions [4].
 Further studies by our group showed relations between selection and protein network structure, e.g. hubs vs periphery [56, 58].